 Marble Caves, Patagonia

 This geological formation sits in the middle of the ocean, in waters shared between Argentina and Chile.
 The smooth marble walls of the caves were formed by lapping lake currents over the course of 6,000 years.
-But what really makes this cave something special is the way the water reflects against marble, creating a turquoise, ethereal blue color.
+But what really makes this cave something special is the way the water reflects against the marble, creating a turquoise, ethereal blue color.

 Antelope Canyon in Arizona